lanreogunmola/gencyberember/README.md

 # Myproject

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This README outlines the basic details for installing and running an ember application.
+These files are a 'checkpoint' of where you should have ended on Day 1 of Gencyber.
+You can start here if you need the clientside for day 2.

 ## Prerequisites